npm/policies/receiving-reports.md

 Do not ask for an apology to the victim.
-We have no responsibility to enforce friendship, reconciliation, or anything beyond lack of harassment between any two given attendees, and in fact doing so can contribute to someone's lack of safety while using our service.
+We have no responsibility to enforce friendship, reconciliation, or anything beyond lack of harassment between any two given users, and in fact doing so can contribute to someone's lack of safety while using our service.

 Forcing a victim of harassment to acknowledge an apology from their